-This is the first post in a series called "AI Won't Do This by Default."
-Each post walks one step along the delivery value stream — from hypothesis to production — and shows what AI tools do, what they don't do by default, and why the practice matters more now than ever.
+This is the first post in a series called "AI Won't Do This by Default — Until You Do."
+Each post walks one step along the delivery value stream — from hypothesis to production — and shows what AI tools do brilliantly, what they don't do by default, and what happens when you add the practice that unlocks their real power.

 We start at the very beginning.
 Before shape.
 Before code.
 Before tests.
-The question every feature should answer before a single line is written.
+The practice that determines whether your AI agent builds an experiment or builds a guess.

-Give Claude Code a feature description, and it starts building.
-Give Cursor a ticket, and it writes code.
-Give Codex a spec, and it generates an implementation.
+Let's be clear: AI coding agents are a genuine superpower.
+Give Claude Code a feature description, and it builds it — with tests, with proper architecture, often better than you'd have written by hand.
+Give Cursor a ticket, and it writes code that works.
+Give Codex a spec, and it generates an implementation you'd be proud to ship.

 Your AI agent won't, by default: